Agent-Cells with DNA Programming: A Dynamic Decentralized System: System Specifications

 \subsection{Resource Management}

+Agent-Cells could be incredibly useful in managing and monitoring several resources in a large-scale system.
+An example of such a system is an energy management system.

-The agent-based protocol proposed here can be considered as an energy management system.
-To improve the energy performance of a whole network, particular agents may be assigned to control the performance or energy consumption of every network's machinery, device, or component.
-Every device has the best state that can perform perfectly if we set it to be in that state.
-The states of an elemnt can be monitored and managed by particular agents.
-The efficient status of a device can be detected and set by those particular agents that are assigned to that device.
+To improve the energy efficiency of a whole network, particular agents may be assigned to control the performance or energy consumption of every network's machinery, device, or component.
+Observe that every device has the best state and performs well if we set it in that state.
+So, the element can be monitored and managed by particular agents to find such an efficient state(s).
+In fact, an agent can check the status of a particular component and learn how to set the controlling parameters of that component.
+The age of such an agent specifies if it is a well-learned agent.
+So, we can train various agents by monitoring and controlling every component of an energy management system.
+The final body of such a network of agents brings an incredible energy management system.
+Of course, by updating the $\DNA$ of such a network, the system can support managing a dynamic energy management system.
+Therefore, $\DNA$ Programming can become an intelligent system that offers a very high level of self-adaptability and flexibility.